Margaret III of Flanders: Ruling Countess

 When Margaret's father, the Count of Flanders, died in 1384, she and Philip inherited the counties of Artois, Burgundy, Flanders, Nevers, and Rethel.
 Philip died in 1404, and Margaret died the following year.

-With her death, the House of Dampierre came to an end, and the County of Flanders lost its (relative) independence to Burgundy.
-It came under the rule of her son, John the Fearless, and later to the House of Habsburg.
+With her death, the House of Dampierre came to an end, and the County of Flanders lost its (relative) independence from Burgundy.
+It came under the rule of her son, John the Fearless (belongs to the House of Valois-Burgundy), and later to the House of Habsburg.